 GeneCards Summary for PRKAG1 Gene

 PRKAG1 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 1) is a Protein Coding gene.
 Diseases associated with PRKAG1 include Ascariasis.
-Among its related pathways are Glucose / Energy Metabolism and ERK Signaling.
+Among its related pathways are Cellular Senescence and Glucagon signaling pathway.
 GO annotations related to this gene include protein kinase activity and ADP binding.
-An important paralog of this gene is PRKAG3.
+An important paralog of this gene is PRKAG2.

 UniProtKB/Swiss-Prot Summary for PRKAG1 Gene